-The other good fat is monounsaturated fats, found in olives, avocados, almonds, cashews, and numerous oils.
-Monounsaturated fats are often liquid at room temperature but well solidify in the refrigerator.
+The other good fats are called monounsaturated fats.
+You can find these fats in olives, avocados, almonds, cashews, and numerous oils.
+Monounsaturated fats are often liquid at room temperature but will solidify in the refrigerator.
 They are also a great source of the antioxidant Vitamin E.

 Here are few diet tips to help you control your fat intake:

 - Choose a diet rich in whole grains, vegetables, and fruits.

 - Pick dairy products that are low-fat or non-fat (skim).

 - Used reduced fat or fat-free salad dressings.